Edward Bennett Williams

-Williams also worked in professional sports, serving as the controlling owner of the Washington Redskins of the National Football League (NFL) from 1965 to 1979 and as its president from 1966 to 1984.
+Despite being an influential public figure, Williams never served in public office and rejected an offer from President Lyndon B. Johnson to serve as Mayor of Washington, and rejected subsequent offers from Gerald Ford and Ronald Reagan to serve as Director of Central Intelligence.
+Outside of his legal practice, he was involved in professional sports.
+He served as controlling owner of the Washington Redskins of the National Football League (NFL) from 1965 to 1979 and was its president from 1966 to 1984.
 He later owned the Baltimore Orioles of Major League Baseball (MLB) from 1979 until his death in 1988.